genevate/style_guides/programming/basic.md

 - Composed of objects of smaller well-defined behavior, the composed object benefits from the greater sum of its parts but can become hard to manage should the number of parts grow to a large size.

+## Self-Saving Perils

+- First and foremost, don't allow objects to self-save.
+- Business logic and persistence shouldn't mix within the same object.
+- Allowing objects to self-save leads to many of the following problems:
+  - Inability to test an object in isolation.
+  - Validations that don't work in all scenerios (the use of conditional logic is a strong indicator).
+  - Before, after, etc. hooks that cause unexpected consequences (leads to complicated tests).
+  - Failures when processing transactions and related after effects.
+  - Implicit order of events that aren't realized until much later.
+  - Slow tests due to needless saving an object multiple times.

 ### Mocks

 - Only mock what you own.
 In cases where objects exist that talk to external APIs (for example) switch to stubbing